ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 Finally, Part 3 (currently in progress!) will cover:

-1. Stride Tricks
+1. Stride Tricks and Direct Array Construction
-2. The View Method
-3. Study 1: Swapping Tiles
+2. Study 1: Swapping Tiles
-4. Study 2: Array Inflation
+3. Study 2: Array Inflation

-The intended audience is those that have used NumPy already, but not yet seriously scratched below the surface of how multi-dimensional arrays are implemented.
+The intended audience has used NumPy already, but has not yet seriously scratched below the surface of how multi-dimensional arrays are implemented.

-If you're already an experienced user of NumPy (or a similar array-based language/library), the chances are you'll know much (or all) of the material.
+If you're already an experienced user of NumPy (or a similar array-based language/library), the chances are you'll know at least some of the material.
 However, I hope you'll find the presentation of interest nonetheless.

 ## 1. Array Fundamentals